-UCLA’s Center for the Study of Women is conducting an oral history project with women, transgender, genderqueer and non-gender conforming folks who experience chemical illnesses (including chemical sensitivity, TILT, MCS, or environmental illness) and individuals who have engaged and/or advocated on the issue.
+UCLA’s Center for the Study of Women (CSW) is conducting an oral history project with women, transgender, genderqueer and non-gender conforming individuals who experience chemical illnesses (including chemical sensitivity, TILT, MCS, or Environmental Illness) and individuals who have engaged and/or advocated on the issue.
 We are currently seeking interviewees.

 What is this Oral History Project?

-The Center for the Study of Women’s Chemical Entanglements initiative seeks to collect oral history on the gendered impacts that environmental toxins and endocrine-disrupting chemicals have on health.
-We are pursuing this project because women are disproportionately exposed to toxins through strategic marketing of products that specifically target them, and as the stories transgender, genderqueer and non-gender conforming folks with chemical sensitivities have not been told.
+We are pursuing this project because women are disproportionately exposed to toxins through strategic marketing of products that specifically target them, and as the stories of women, transgender, genderqueer and non-gender conforming individuals with chemical sensitivities have not been told.
 Often, the health impacts faced by these groups have been overlooked or silenced.
-Through this project, we hope to elevate and highlight the stories of folks who have been impacted in order to one day engage scientists, researchers, policymakers, and corporations to make substantive changes to better the health of all people.
+Through this project, we hope to elevate and highlight the stories of people who have been impacted in order to motivate scientists, researchers, policymakers, and corporations to make substantive changes to better the health of all people.

 Who can be interviewed?

-We are looking for women, transgender, genderqueer and non-gender conforming folks who experience chemical illnesses (including chemical sensitivity, TILT, MCS, or environmental illness) and individuals of all genders who have engaged and/or advocated on the issue.
+We are looking for people of all genders, but especially women, transgender, genderqueer and non-gender conforming individuals who experience chemical illnesses (including chemical sensitivity, TILT, MCS, or environmental illness) and individuals of all genders who have engaged and/or advocated on the issue.

 How will my story be collected?

-Interviews will be collected at the Center for the Study of Women on the UCLA campus, at an off-site location of your choosing in the Los Angeles region, or remotely.
-One of our researchers will interview you about your history and/or involvement in environmental illnesses/ chemical sensitivity.
-The interviews may last between 1 to 3 hours, and they can be conducted in multiple visits.
+Interviews will be collected at the CSW on the UCLA campus, at an off-site location of your choosing in the Los Angeles region, or remotely, by phone.
+One of our researchers will interview you about your history with and/or connectio to environmental illnesses/chemical sensitivity.
+The interviews may last between 1 to 3 hours, and they can be conducted across multiple sessions.
 This is an opportunity for you to share your story, and you may answer as many or as few questions as you desire.

-Prior to your interview, the interviewer will schedule a pre-interview conversation where you and the interviewer can discuss what kinds of questions will be asked; what topics, if any, you would like to be off-limits; and .
+Prior to your interview, the interviewer will schedule a pre-interview conversation where you and the interviewer can discuss what kinds of questions will be asked and what topics, if any, you would like to be off-limits.

 What will happen with my story?